 - Please note that pension sharing can only be done by court order on divorce.

-There is no charge for routine correspondence and communication in connection with taking your details and the preparation of the documents.
+There is no charge for routine correspondence and communication, taking your details for preparation of the documents.

 Advice on the terms of your separation agreement

 Telephone consultations and bespoke advice can be arranged.